garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Web Content Accessibility Guidelines (WCAG).md

 #### Challenge:
 - differences in devices, interaction of user settings (Zoom level) and font size
 #### Solution strategies:
-- Explicit font size setting: 16p
+- Explicit font size setting: 16px as frequent recommendation
+- Using standard settings #compsci345example of established frameworks.
+- Font size setting #compsci345example for paragraphs is expected to be acceptable